Kingdom of Castile: 16th century

 On Isabella's death in 1504 her daughter, Joanna I, became Queen (in name) with her husband Philip I as King (in authority).
 After his death Joanna's father was regent, due to her perceived mental illness, as her son Charles I was only six years old.
 On Ferdinand II's death in 1516, Charles I was proclaimed as king of Castile and of Aragon (in authority) jointly with his mother Joanna I as the Queen of Castile (in name).
-As the first monarch to reign over both Castile and Aragon, Charles I may be considered as the first operational King of Spain.
-Charles I also became Charles V of the German-Roman Empire in 1519.
+As the first monarch to reign over Castile and Aragon, Charles I may be considered as the first operational King of Spain.
+Charles I also became Charles V of the Holy Roman Empire in 1519.

 Government: municipal councils and parliaments

 As with all medieval kingdoms, supreme power was understood to reside in the monarch "by the grace of God", as the legal formula explained.
 Nevertheless, rural and urban communities began to form assemblies to issue regulations to deal with everyday problems.
 Over time, these assemblies evolved into municipal councils, known as variously as ayuntamientos or cabildos, in which some of the inhabitants, the property-owning heads of households (vecinos), represented the rest.
 By the 14th century these councils had gained more powers, such as the right to elect municipal magistrates and officers (alcaldes, speakers, clerks, etc.) and representatives to the parliaments (Cortes).

 Due to the increasing power of the municipal councils and the need for communication between these and the King, cortes were established in the Kingdom of León in 1188, and in Castile in 1250.
-Unlike other kingdoms, Castile didn't have a permanent capital (neither did Spain until the 16th Century), so the cortes were celebrated in whichever city the king chose to stay.
+Unlike other kingdoms, Castile didn't have a permanent capital (neither did Spain until the 16th century), so the cortes were celebrated in whichever city the king chose to stay.
 In the earliest Leonese and Castilian Cortes, the inhabitants of the cities (known as "laboratores") formed a small group of the representatives and had no legislative powers, but they were a link between the king and the general population, something that was pioneered by the kingdoms of Castile and León.
 Eventually the representatives of the cities gained the right to vote in the Cortes, often allying with the monarchs against the great noble lords.

 Arms of the Kingdom of Castile

-During the reign of Alfonso VIII, the kingdom began to use as its emblem, both in blazons and banners, the canting arms of the Kingdom of Castile: gules, a three towered castle or, masoned sable and ajouré azure.
+During the reign of Alfonso VIII, the king began to use the canting arms of Castile as its emblem, in its blazons and banners, which were gules, a three towered castle or masoned sable and ajouré azure.